bcgov/smk-cli/docs/create-an-app.md

 - BCGov
 - BCGovHillshade

 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
-The default is `Topographic`.
+The default is `BCGov`.

 `Enter an Esri API key` Several basemaps are provided by Esri and require the use of an API key.
 To get an API key, create an [ArcGIS Developer account](https://developers.arcgis.com/sign-up/) or [ArcGIS Online account](https://www.esri.com/en-us/arcgis/products/arcgis-online/trial) and then create an [API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) in the [developer dashboard](https://developers.arcgis.com/dashboard/).